schooltool-project/schooltool-book/source/report-sheet.rst

    .. image:: images/report-sheet-2.png

-Click **Submit** and you can add activities to the sheet.
+Click **Submit** and you can add Activities to the sheet:

    .. image:: images/report-sheet-3.png

-What you will do next is defining the activities on what will appear as a worksheet in every gradebook for the relevant terms.
+Next, you will define the Activities on what will appear as a worksheet in every Gradebook for the relevant terms.

 Click **Add: Report Activity**: